MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/3-deploy-an-azure-iot-edge-enabled-linux-vm-as-an-iot-edge-device.md

-With our newly registered device identity, we can now deploy a virtual machine that uses those device credentials to securely connect to the Azure cloud.
+We can now deploy a virtual machine that uses our newly registered device identity to securely connect to the Azure cloud.
 Since we are in the development phase, using a virtual machine will be a great way to test out our deployment before installing onto a physical device within the manufacturing facility.

 [![Developer](../media/developer.png)](../media/developer.png#lightbox)